Top 9 European music festivals to hit up this year

 6. Openair Frauenfeld, Switzerland

 This hip-hop festival has been taking place in the same Swiss city almost every year since 1985.
 Openair Frauenfeld is a legend on the hip-hop festival scene and the largest open-air festival in Switzerland, welcoming over 100.000 attendees annually.
-It features top hip-hop artists in an amazing venue.
+In 2026, it will take place between July 9 and 11 and feature top hip-hop artists in its amazing venue.
 The festival grounds are located on a protected nature reserve with camping and day ticket options.

 7. Rock en Seine, France

-Taking place at the Domaine National de Saint-Cloud, just west of Paris, Rock en Seine is a three-day music festival.
-Although primarily known as a rock festival, it caters to all different kinds of music tastes and sees 40.000 people attend annually.
-The festival is back in 2022, after a short hiatus during the pandemic.
+Taking place at the Domaine National de Saint-Cloud, just west of Paris, Rock en Seine is a five-day music extravaganza.
+Although primarily known as a rock festival, it caters to all different kinds of contemporary music tastes and sees roughly 40.000 people attend annually.
+Running from August 26-30, 2026, it is the perfect choice for anyone who wants to combine top-tier live music with a city break in the French capital.

 9. Sziget Festival, Hungary

 Over 550.000 festival-goers rush to the marvellous Danube to experience pop, rock, and indie music at the Sziget Festival in Budapest each summer.
-Taking place on the island of Obuda, the festival hosts over 1.000 performances each year, making it one of the largest music and cultural festivals in Europe.
+Taking place from August 11-15, 2026, on the vibrant island of Obuda, the event hosts over 1.000 individual performances.
+This massive scale makes it one of the largest music and cultural festivals on the planet, transforming the island into a literal "Island of Freedom" for a week.

 Video: YouTube / Sziget Festival